History & Tradition

 During Main Camp, the entire camp community elects campers to the Honor Council.
 These are boys who they feel strongly exemplify the Falling Creek Spirit and Code, and are tapped and recognized during Campfire.

 After a hearty breakfast, get ready for the world famous Morning Assembly where anything can happen and it usually does.
 The entire camp community assembles together on the front porch of the Dining Hall overlooking the upper lake.
 Whether it’s one of our crazy staff skits or joining in an all-camp sing along, nothing beats this upbeat way to start a great camp day.
+Watch this video to see what a typical Morning Assembly at camp is like.

 A special treat at Main Camp honors the boys and staff who have been at Falling Creek for five or more summers.
 They put on nicer clothes and gather together on the front porch of the Dining Hall to enjoy appetizers and share stories about camp experiences.